Is Cannabis Safe to use in Pregnancy?

 ***This article was originally published in the Spring 2019 Issue of The Holistic Parent Magazine ***

-Its really hard to study the affects of Cannabis use on mothers and their unborn babies.
-Although legal now, until October of this year it wasn’t, so who would ever admit that they used cannabis at a party, or to combat morning sickness or relieve anxiety when they were expecting for fear of having their children taken away by Family and Children’s Services and being labeled as a druggie or an addict.
-Even now after legalization, a strong stigma exists for those who admit cannabis use.
+It’s really hard to study the effects of Cannabis use on mothers and their unborn babies.
+Although legal now, berfore it wasn’t, so who would ever admit that they used cannabis at a party, or to combat morning sickness or relieve anxiety when they were expecting for fear of having their children taken away by Family and Children’s Services and being labeled as a druggie or an addict.
+Even now, after legalization, a strong stigma exists for those who admit to cannabis use.
 Not many women were willing to admit they use cannabis during pregnancy, even if their use is rare, so it becomes difficult to gather a lot of data.
 We can’t study what we don’t know.

-That being said, there are a few good studies, that although have limited data, the data they produced seems to hold up.
+That being said, there are a few good studies that, although they have limited data, the data they produced seems to hold up.
 So here is what we know:

-16.9% of women in Canada self report Cannabis use in pregnancy
+FACT: 16.9% of women in Canada self-report Cannabis use in pregnancy

 10% in the 1st trimester